-I am a physical chemist at the University of Stavanger with
+I am a professor emeritus (physical chemistry) at the University of Stavanger (UiS) with interest in reaction kinetics of chemical and biological systems.

 the University of Oslo, I have